 This website provides information on Native North American authors, including bibliographies of their published works, biographical information, and links to online resources such as interviews, online texts, and tribal websites.
 The current focus of the site is on contemporary Native American authors, although some historical authors are represented.
 The site is not specific to children's literature.

-- Native American Themes in Children and Young Adult Books
+- Native American Children's and Young Adult Books

 This site provides annotated lists of children's and young adult contemporary and historical works with Native American themes and/or by Native American authors and illustrators, sorted by genre.
 Also included is a brief, annotated list of resources for teachers and librarians.

 Oyate, an organization devoted to educating children about Native American culture and history, provides lists of suggested books and materials arranged by grade levels, media, and type of publication.
 The site also provides a “How to Tell the Difference” page that lists the criteria that the reviewers use to evaluate books, which they encourage readers to use in their own readings of books featuring Native Americans.

 S.016.97300497 K957a 1995